wjstanistreet/FrostByte_game_launcher/README.md

 # FrostByte Game Launcher

-## Subheader
+## Project Description

-This is the FrostByte Game Launcher which lets the user :
+A game launcher is an integral part of the gaming experience which connects the gamer to their community.
+The launcher is the first piece of software a gamer will view, allowing them to buy games from a marketplace and organise them within their account.
+The FrostByte Game Launcher allows users

 add an account
 add friends